-Something amazing happens when you take photos in sequence and stitch them together as a cohesive sped-up video.
-Time-lapses are becoming one of my favorite mediums to work in.
+Something amazing happens when you take sequencial photos and stitch them together as a cohesive video.
+Time-lapses are now one of my favorite mediums to work in.

 We did some lighthouse hopping on a road trip in Maine recently, and I took footage for this time-lapse at Fort Williams Park in Portland.
 There are two lighthouses visible from the park – Ram Island Ledge light is the first you see, and the second grander one at the end is Portland head light. – Turn up your sound and enjoy!